-While mainly musing about my blog and trying to decide how to best begin to describe what my dilemma is, a copy of Mark Bittman’s, How to Cook Everything Vegetarian blocked my path.
-I say blocked because at 995 pages and weighing in at about 5 pounds, it is a boulder of a book and boulders don’t simply cross paths.
+While musing about my blog and trying to decide how to best begin to describe what my dilemma is, a copy of chef Mark Bittman’s, How to Cook Everything Vegetarian blocked my path.
+I say blocked, because at 995 pages and weighing in at about 5 pounds, it is a boulder of a book and boulders don’t simply cross paths.

-Last week, despite a 30 plus year vegetarian lifestyle, I was seeking some inspiration– as I was to be soon hosting my neighborhood vegan week dinner.
+Last week, despite a 30-plus year vegetarian lifestyle, I was seeking some inspiration– as I was to be soon hosting my neighborhood vegan week dinner.
 One day, just prior to closing, I ran into my local library looking for a good cookbook, and Bittman’s book insisted that I choose it.
 I could not argue and lugged the tome home and curled up with the most comprehensive compendium of my culinary clan that I had ever laid eyes on.
-One does not flip through the pages, instead one takes about a one inch hunk of paper and hurls it over to see what else lies within.
+One does not flip through the pages.
+Instead, one takes about a one-inch chunk of paper and hurls it over to see what else lies within.

 In health, Elyn